 Heartburn is a symptom that results from acid reflux, or gastroesophageal reflux disease (GERD).
 The pain of heartburn is caused by acid contents of the stomach passing or regurgitating back up into the esophagus (swallowing tube or food tube).
-It is not clear what caused this backup of acid into the esophagus.
+It is often not clear what causes this backup of acid into the esophagus.
 Lower esophageal sphincter abnormalities, abnormal muscle contractions of the esophagus, and slow or prolonged emptying of the stomach are believed to play a role.

 GERD : Test Your Digestive Diseases IQ QuizQuestion

 GERD is the back up of stomach acid into the esophagus.See Answer